deNBI/cloud-user-docs/wiki/Tutorials/Loadbalancer/index.md

 ![create load balancer](images/25_create_loadbalancer.png)

-Give the load balancer a recognizable name (e.g. web-service-lb) and select the subnet 'dmz-int' you created for the dmz.
+Give the load balancer a recognizable name (e.g. web-service-lb) and select the subnet 'dmz-int'.
+Leave everything else blanc.
 In the next window you will create the first listener for the load balancer.
 In this case it is the listener for port 80.
 Name it 'http' select 'TCP' as protocol and port 80 (even if it is possible to choose "HTTP" as protocol, it must be "TCP" here).

 ![load balancer http listener](images/27_loadbalancer_listener80.png)